pulzze/autoflow-documentation/docs/ids/action-array-starts-with/tooltip.md

-This Action returns true if list starts with the given 'value' otherwise returns false.
+Checks if an array starts with an expected set of values